The following is the statement issued by the Centre of Indian Trade Unions (CITU) on January 8:

 THE formation of the government of Jammu & Kashmir has become complicated because of the nature of the result and a hung assembly.
 The BJP, which benefited from the polarisation in the Jammu region, is trying to impose its political design in the formation of the government.
 This should be resisted in the interests of the unity of the state and safeguarding its special status.

 BETWEEN January 1 -15, CPI(M) units will organise solidarity actions with the adivasis in Assam who have been the targets of brutal attacks by Bodo extremist organisations.
 Over 70 adivasis have been killed and 1.15 lakh adivasis have been forced to flee their homes and are living in miserable conditions in camps.
 While organising such actions on different dates within this period, funds for relief can also be collected.

-The Polit Bureau of the Communist Party of India (Marxist) has issued the following statements on October 20.
+The Polit Bureau of the Communist Party of India (Marxist) has issued the following statement on December 30.

 THE Polit Bureau of the Communist Party of India (Marxist) strongly opposes the decision of the BJP government to amend the provisions of the Land Acquisition Act through the ordinance route to favour the interests of the corporates and real estate barons.
 The proposed amendment surrenders the genuine interests of the peasantry and land owners.